kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 In the schema above, note how the implicit foreign keys defined in the relational schema, such as the one between `Merchant` and `City`, get *explicit* names, such as `LocatedIn`.
 Similarly, the two foreign keys in the `Transaction` relation between `Client` and `Merchant` get an explicit name `TransactedWith`.
-You have the flexibility to model the data in a way that makes sense for your use case, while also being informed by existing tabular relationships.

 ### Transforming relational data to graphs

-A key feature of Kùzu is that it's a schema-based graph database, making it highly convenient to read data that exists in relational systems.
+A key feature of Kùzu is that it's a **schema-based** graph database, making it highly convenient to read data that already exists in relational systems.
 Like RDBMSs, Kùzu also relies on strongly-typed values in columns and uses primary key constraints on tables to model the data.
 The only difference is that Kùzu uses separate node and edge tables, which we'll show how to create below.